iotaledger/hornet/docs/getting_started/installation_steps.md

 # Docker image
 Prepared Hornet docker images (amd64/x86_64 architecture) are available at [gohornet/hornet](https://hub.docker.com/r/gohornet/hornet) docker hub.

 There has to be installed `docker engine` on a host in order to run docker images.
-Please, follow an [official installation guide](https://docs.docker.com/engine/install/).
+Please, follow an [official installation guide](https://docs.docker.com/engine/install/) in order to install `docker engine`.

 **Hornet uses `json` configuration files and those can be downloaded from the source code repo:**
 ```bash